-This bill proposes the addition of a new article to the Code of West Virginia, specifically addressing the use of multiple occupancy restrooms and changing areas in public schools.
-It mandates that students must use facilities designated for their sex as identified on their original birth certificate, thereby prohibiting individuals from using restrooms or changing areas designated for the opposite sex.
-The bill defines key terms such as "multiple occupancy restroom or changing area" and "sex," and outlines the requirements for public schools to ensure privacy and safety, including the provision of reasonable accommodations for individuals unable to use designated facilities.
+This bill proposes to amend the Code of West Virginia by introducing a new article that establishes regulations regarding the use of multiple occupancy restrooms and changing areas in public schools.
+It mandates that students must use facilities designated for their sex as identified on their original birth certificate, thereby prohibiting individuals from using restrooms or changing areas that do not correspond to their assigned sex at birth.
+The bill defines key terms such as "multiple occupancy restroom or changing area" and "sex," and outlines the requirements for public schools to ensure privacy and safety, including the provision of reasonable accommodations for individuals who cannot use the designated facilities.

-Additionally, the bill establishes penalties for noncompliance, which may include fines of up to $500 for school officials found in violation of these regulations.
-It allows parents or guardians to take legal action against school boards if their child encounters a member of the opposite sex in a designated facility or is required to share sleeping quarters with someone of the opposite sex.
-The State Board of Education is granted authority to create rules for implementing these provisions, ensuring that the bill's objectives are met while also accommodating individuals protected under the Americans with Disabilities Act.
+Additionally, the bill establishes penalties for noncompliance, which may include fines for school officials found to be in violation of these regulations.
+It allows parents or guardians to take legal action against school boards if their child encounters a member of the opposite sex in a designated restroom or changing area, or if they are required to share sleeping quarters with someone of the opposite sex.
+The State Board of Education is granted the authority to create rules to implement these provisions.
+Overall, the bill aims to enforce strict gender-based access to school facilities while providing specific exceptions for emergencies and accommodations for individuals with disabilities.

 Statutes affected: Introduced Version: 18-18-1, 18-18-2